Skip to content

 Creating a database

-create_database creates a database at a given URL.
-It connects to server_url and issues a CREATE DATABASE statement:
+create_database (in fastapi_toolsets.db.testing) connects to server_url and issues a CREATE DATABASE statement:

 SERVER_URL = "postgresql+asyncpg://postgres:postgres@localhost/postgres"